Mantissa-23/dotfiles-v2/README.md

 Simple.
 Has all the bells and whistles except for LSP/Debugger/Linter/Formatter features.
 No reliance on external language/package providers like Node, Python, Perl, Ruby, Cargo or Perl.
 The intention is that this can still be installed onto a server and it will just bootstrap itself and work without manual installation of external dependencies.

+DOES have two common external dependencies, but will still function without them:
+- ripgrep
+- cmake

 ## VSCodium

 Makes up for the relatively basic nvim/init.lua.
 Used for actual real-boy development work.